UConn hires Edsall to return as coach from NFL's Lions

 He was fired by Maryland six games into his fifth season, finishing 22-34 there and winless in 12 games against ranked opponents.

 Edsall was hired by the Detroit Lions in January as a director of football research.
-Lions coach Jim Caldwell said Wednesday that Edsall was a ''strong candidate'' for UConn and he hopes everything works out.
+He was on the practice field with the Lions on Wednesday, shortly after his hiring at UConn was announced.

+Detroit quarterback Dan Orlovsky, who played for Edsall at Connecticut, was pleased with the hire.

+''I think he's one of those guys that probably fits that place better than anybody, so I'm excited for him,'' he said.

 Edsall originally joined UConn in 1999 to oversee the school's transition from what was a I-AA program into I-A and what was then the Big East.
 He endured three losing seasons as the university and state built a 40,000-seat stadium in East Hartford and a $50 million on-campus practice facility.